PopovEvgeniy/mugenfontfactory/readme.txt

 About program modification

-Source code is included in source.zip archive.
+Source code included in source.zip archive.
-It can be compiled under Lazarus 2.0.10 or higher.
+It can be compiled under Lazarus 2.2 or higher.

 Change log

 1.0 - 2.0.4 - Old builds.
-2.0.5 - The program was totally rewritten.
+2.0.5 - The program totally rewritten.
 2.0.6 - Small changes.
-Windows 9x support was dropped.
+Windows 9x support dropped.
-2.0.7 - 64 bit system support was added.
+2.0.7 - 64 bit system support added.
 2.0.8 - Small changes.
-2.0.9 - Source code was adapted to new version of Lazarus.
+2.0.9 - Source code adapted to new version of Lazarus.
-2.1 - The program was adapted to new version of FNT RECONSTRUCTOR.
+2.1 - The program adapted to new version of FNT RECONSTRUCTOR.
 2.1.1 - Small changes.
-2.1.2 - Small bug was fixed.
+2.1.2 - Small bug fixed.
+2.1.3 - The program adapted to new version of FNT RECONSTRUCTOR.